Trump, GOP flip script on Russia collusion

 Trump, meanwhile, still faces the scrutiny of public investigators for his firing of FBI director James Comey -- which Trump has said was because of "this Russia thing" -- his campaign associates' meetings with Russian officials, including most notably his eldest son's meeting with a Russian lawyer he believed would furnish the Trump campaign with incriminating information on Clinton from the Russian government.

-And the Trump campaign once again found itself answering questions about allegations of collusion after the Daily Beast revealed earlier this week, and CNN confirmed, that the head of a data firm employed by the Trump campaign emailed WikiLeaks head Julian Assange hoping to gain access to 33,000 emails deleted off of Clinton's server.
+The Daily Beast revealed earlier this week, and CNN confirmed, that the head of a data firm employed by the Trump campaign emailed WikiLeaks head Julian Assange hoping to gain access to 33,000 emails that had been on Clinton's server.
 US intelligence officials believe many of the hacked emails Assange released were obtained as part of a Russian hacking campaign.

+News of the email exchange comes amid federal investigations into whether there was collusion between the Trump campaign and Russia.
+Brad Parscale, the Trump campaign's digital director, was interviewed Tuesday by the House intelligence committee as part of that inquiry.

 But the allegations Trump and his allies are now lobbing at Democrats don't have to pan out to be effective.